feeharh/Car-Service/README.md

 **A simple application with a REST API that can store and manage appointments for a car service center**

 ## Endpoints:
-/delete : Delete appointments from the database /delete/{id} : Delete appointments by Id from the database /addAppointment: Create a new appointment /addAppointments: Create new appointments/list of appointments /appointment/{id}: Retrieve a specific appointment from the database (by id).
+- delete : Delete appointments from the database
+- /delete/{id} : Delete appointments by Id from the database
+- /addAppointment: Create a new appointment
+- /addAppointments: Create new appointments/list of appointments
+- /appointment/{id}: Retrieve a specific appointment from the database (by id).
-/appointment : Retrieve all appointments /appointment/{dateFrom}/{dateTo} : Retrieve all appointments that are scheduled between a date range and sorted by price.
+- /appointment : Retrieve all appointments
+- /appointment/{dateFrom}/{dateTo} : Retrieve all appointments that are scheduled between a date range and sorted by price.
 ## To Run the application:

 > ### 1.
 Build Docker Image